ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 Recognizing when your goals are dynamic or stable is crucial, especially in the highly variable world of product development.
 For example, in developing a new software feature, user feedback may shift priorities, requiring the team to pivot and adjust the goal to meet evolving customer needs.

+### FF10: The First Agility Principle: We Don't Need Long Planning Horizons when We Have a Short Turning Radius

+In product development, agility is the ability to quickly shift focus or direction without needing to plan too far ahead.
+A smaller, more focused project is much easier to adapt than a large, rigid one.
+Just like turning a small object is easier than moving a massive one, agile teams can change direction quickly when they have fewer moving parts.

+To maintain this agility, it's important to have enough resources ready to make these changes as soon as needed.
+Organizations operating at full capacity often struggle because they can’t reallocate resources quickly enough.
+This delays response times and makes it harder to shift direction.

+When teams are set up to pivot quickly—by working on manageable projects and keeping resources flexible—they can move faster and more confidently, even in uncertain environments.
+This short "turning radius" means you don’t need to plan everything in detail far into the future, because you can make quick adjustments as new information emerges.
+This approach reduces the complexity of managing changes and allows teams to operate at a higher speed without losing control.

 ## Achieving Decentralized Control

 ### D1: The Second Perishability Principle: Decentralize Control for Problems and Opportunities that Age Poorly